 - A report contains three Data Objects ‘Students’, ‘Professors’ and ‘Comp Sci 101.’
 Students is joined to ‘Professors’ and ‘Comp Sci 101.’
 Additionally ‘Professors’ is joined to ‘Comp Sci 101.’
 There are two available join paths between ‘Students’ and ‘Comp Sci 101.’
 Adding weight to a join will clarify which of the two paths Exago should use.

-Although joins are created in the Administration Console, they are also saved within each individual report.
-If changes are made in the Admin Console, the affected reports will also need to refresh their joins.
+Although joins are created in the Admin Console, they are also saved within each individual report.
+If changes are made in the Admin Console, the affected reports need to refresh their joins.
 To do so:

 - Open the report for editing in the Report Designer.

 - From the Advanced Options > Joins menu, click the Recreate button.